SwissTPH/openfn-openhim-mediator/README.md

 For easy usage of the platform, using docker is advised.
 It can be downloaded from [here](https://www.docker.com/)

 To start using OpenHIM and the provided mediator following steps should be followed:
+1 - Create an .env file in the root directory with the parameters:
+     - OPENHIM_USERNAME=YOURUSERNAME
+     - OPENHIM_PASSWORD=YOURPASSWORDTOUSER
+     - DOMAIN=YOURDOMAIN
+     - OPENHIM_URL=YOURURL
+     - OPENHIM_USER=YOURUSER
+     1.1 - Run start.sh shell script inside of the "conf/nginx-console" and "conf/openhim-core"

-1 - Go to the network directory and run ```docker-compose build```and ``` docker-compose up -d```.
+2 - Run ```docker-compose build```and ``` docker-compose up -d``` in the root directory.
 This is provided by the openHIM team to easily setup the platform and its database and was extended to build and run the mediator as well, you can change the environmental variables in the same file.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1: There are environmental variables in the mediator that can be changed in order for you to have e.g. multiple mediators running, make sure that you change them if you have multiple of those in your docker-file.
+     - CHANGE THE NAMES MY-HOST AND YOUR-HOST ACCORDINGLY (They should be the same) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1: There are environmental variables in the mediator that can be changed in order for you to have e.g. multiple mediators running, make sure that you change them if you have multiple of those in your docker-file.
 Even if you dont use the code in this repo, you may take this snippet and have it in your openhim dockerfile as to build your mediator automatically.
 If you do so, you will only need the variables OPENHIM_URL, TRUST_SELF_SIGNED, OPENHIM_PASSWORD, SERVER_PORT.
 ```
 mediator-default: